-The course introduces the most important algorithms and data structures that are commonly used to solve many NLP problems.
+The course provides a fast-paced introduction to the field of natural language processing, synthesizing research from linguistics and computer science.
+The course surveys theoretical and computational models of language, as well as the most important algorithms and data structures that are used to solve many NLP problems.

 The course will cover formal models for representing and analyzing syntax and semantics of words, sentences, and discourse.
-Students will learn how to analyse sentences algorithmically, using hand-crafted and automatically induced treebank grammars, how to make monotonic syntactic derivations, and build interpretable semantic representations.
-The course will also cover a number of standard algorithms that are used throughout language processing.
-Examples include Hidden Markov Models, the EM algorithm, and state space algorithms such as dynamic programming.
+Students will learn how to analyse sentences algorithmically, using hand-crafted and automatically induced treebank grammars, and how to build interpretable semantic representations.
+The course will also cover a number of standard models and algorithms that are used throughout NLP.
+Examples include Hidden Markov Models, the EM algorithm, and chart parsing.

 Announcements regarding the course will be posted to the course mailing list.
 All students taking the course are automatically subscribed to this list.
 Previous postings can be accessed using the mailing list archive.